-Paul Avelar is the Managing Attorney of the Institute for Justice Arizona Office.
-He joined the Institute in March 2010 and litigates free speech, property rights, economic liberty, school choice and other constitutional cases in federal and state courts.
+Paul Avelar joined the Institute for Justice in March 2010.
+He is the Managing Attorney of IJ’s Arizona Office.
+He litigates free speech, property rights, economic liberty, school choice and other constitutional cases in federal and state courts nationwide.
+He also advocates in state capitals across the country for reforms to protect these and other civil rights.

-Paul also co-authored the most comprehensive published study of economic liberty protections in the Arizona Constitution.
-The Chief Justice of the Arizona Supreme Court appointed Paul to the Task Force on the Review of the Role and Governance Structure of the State Bar of Arizona, where he dissented from the majority report and called on leaders to substantially reform the Bar and state regulation of the practice of law.
+Paul has authored amicus briefs on free speech, economic liberty, due process, search and seizure, and separation of powers at the U.S. Supreme Court, state supreme courts, and federal and state courts of appeal.
+He co-authored the most comprehensive published study of economic liberty protections in the Arizona Constitution.
+He was appointed by the Chief Justice of the Arizona Supreme Court to the Task Force on the Review of the Role and Governance Structure of the State Bar of Arizona, where he dissented from the majority report and called on leaders to substantially reform the Bar and state regulation of the practice of law.
 He often speaks at law schools across the country about constitutional issues and his work at IJ.

-Prior to joining IJ-AZ, Paul worked as an attorney in Philadelphia.
+Prior to joining IJ-AZ, Paul worked as an attorney in Philadelphia representing pharmaceutical companies in civil litigation and government investigations.
 He clerked for Judge Roger Miner on the 2nd U.S. Circuit Court of Appeals, Justice Andrew Hurwitz on the Arizona Supreme Court, and Judge Daniel Barker on the Arizona Court of Appeals.

 Paul graduated magna cum laude from the Arizona State University College of Law in 2004 and was elected to the Order of the Coif.
 He received his undergraduate degree from Princeton University in 2000.